Washington and Lee University School of Law: Rankings and reputation

-Washington and Lee University School of Law ranked tied for 33rd in the 2024 edition of the U.S. News & World Report national ranking of America's law schools.
-Since the U.S. News rankings of law schools were first released in 1987, W&L Law has had an average ranking of 26th nationally.
+Washington and Lee University School of Law ranked tied for 33rd in the 2024 edition, and tied for 34th in the 2026 edition, of the U.S. News & World Report national ranking of America's law schools.
+Since the U.S. News rankings of law schools were first released in 1987, W&L Law has had an average ranking of 26th nationally through 1999.
 Brian Leiter ranked W&L Law's endowment-per-student as 14th in the country, at $214,000 per student, when adjusted for cost-of-living.
 Above the Law ranked W&L Law 22nd nationally in their 2019 Top 50 Law Schools rankings and, in 2017, 4th nationally in their rankings for the top-rated law schools when measuring alumni satisfaction.
 National Jurist ranked W&L Law 15th in its list of best law schools for standard of living and 18th in its ranking of the best law libraries.
 The 2013 edition of On Being a Black Lawyer: The Black Student's Guide to Law Schools, ranked W&L Law 25th in its rankings of the best law schools for black law students.
 In 2013, National Jurist named W&L's law faculty as the 10th most influential in legal education (the only entire faculty on the list) and 18th in 2014 as well as awarding W&L Law's practical training program a B+ grade in its 2014 listing of the best law schools for practical training.
 National Jurist also ranked W&L Law as the 5th best value private law school in 2016 in the United States.
 A ranking of scholarly impact published in the University of St. Thomas Law Journal ranked the faculty 30th nationally.
 A 2015 ranking by Business Insider, listed W&L Law as the 17th best law schools in the United States to make connections and get a job.
 Washington and Lee's The Law News has been awarded the ABA's award of the finest law school student newspaper four times, including three years in a row, in 1985, 2013, 2014, and 2015.
 In 2016, National Jurist included W&L Law on its list of one of the twelve best value private law schools in the United States.